The quickest and easiest way is through the MyAccount password reset tool available through the UCD web site. Go to:

 Canvas Guide for Faculty

-Panotop is a video capture system used by the Anschutz Medical Campus to capture lectures given in AMC classrooms and seminar rooms.
-Most lectures given in School of Pharmacy classes and seminars are recorded and make available to students via Blackboard for review and study.
+Panotopo is a video capture system used by the Anschutz Medical Campus to capture lectures given in AMC classrooms and seminar rooms.
+Most lectures given in School of Pharmacy classes and seminars are recorded and make available to students via Canvas for review and study.
+Look for "Panopto Recordings" in the sidebar in your courses in Canvas.

 CoursEval is a web-based system where students can provide evaluations of classes and faculty.
 Students will use CoursEval at the end of every semester to evaluate each course's professors.